saadashraf/Newscraper/README.md

 After that, I filtered the articles based on the keywords "coronavirus" and "covid-19".
 Then stored the article url.
 From the article url, I made another request object for that url.
 This was used to create a soup object with the webpage , and separate all the titles and store them.
 By similar fashion, using the same soup object, I separated the author name and the article contents.

 In the end, I took all the records into a list and returned the list.

+### export_data.py
+It takes all the data recorded from scraping.py, converts them into a pandas dataframe, and publishes that into a csv file in the local directory.
+For now, I didn't use any cloud storage for storing these data.